 A bronze tablet identifies the stones from the 48 states.
 Name plates were added in the 1960s, when stones from Alaska and Hawaii were incorporated into the structure.

 Now mostly hidden by trees – including an elm planted by the Class of 1905 – the little stone house stands on a rocky rise along North Eagleville Road, in front of the Congregational Church’s Community House and across from Swan Lake.

 I already said that.

 Regardless of its slightly odd genesis, I really like this thing.
 I like that the Delaware stone is the most prominent – as it should be.
-(I was born and raised in the Small Wonder.)
+(I grew up mostly in the Small Wonder.)
 I like how the state stones are protected behind a wrought-iron gate, as if to say, “We know stone thieves are out there… Don’t you dare take the Idaho stone.”

 And I really like that there are only two such “monuments” in Connecticut and I’ve touched both of them.
 Another small chapter of CTMQ, complete.